dreipfundflachs/Project-Euler-Solutions/README.md

 * All __auxiliary files__ linked to in the problem statements (among the first 100); these are named `p0[0-9][0-9]_*.txt`.

+Solutions to some of the problems beyond the first one hundred are stored in a _private_ repository.
+Even though it is inaccessible, Github still lists the corresponding folder `problems_100_plus` above.

 ## Benchmarks